DIPlib/diplib/INSTALL.md

 Available `make` targets:

-    all (default) # builds DIPlib, DIPimage and PyDIP, if configured install       # builds 'all' and installs DIPlib and DIPimage check         # builds the unit_tests program and runs it check_memory  # ...and runs it under valgrind apidoc        # builds the HTML documentation for the library API
+    all (default) # builds all configured targets (see below) install       # builds 'all' and installs everything except PyDIP check         # builds the unit_tests program and runs it check_memory  # ...and runs it under valgrind apidoc        # builds all the HTML documentation examples      # builds the examples
-                  #    (as well as the user manuals for DIPimage and PyDIP)
-    examples      # builds the examples
-    package       # creates a distributable package
-    bdist_wheel   # builds a Python wheel for PyDIP pip_install   # builds and installs a Python wheel for PyDIP pip_uninstall # uninstalls PyDIP
+    package       # creates a distributable package for 'install' bdist_wheel   # builds a Python wheel for PyDIP pip_install   # builds and installs a Python wheel for PyDIP pip_uninstall # uninstalls PyDIP